socketsupply/nat-traversal-spec/SPEC.md

 A mapping renewal packet is formatted identically to an original mapping request; from the point of view of the client, it is a renewal of an existing mapping, but from the point of view of the freshly rebooted NAT gateway, it appears as a new mapping request.

-If this is unsuccessful, we will need to evalute the NAT.
-A NAT check requires a peer (`P0`) to initially bind two ports, `Config.localPort` and `Config.testPort`.
+If this is unsuccessful, we will need to switch strategies to "Hole Punching".
+For that we need to first evaluate the NAT type.
+This requires a peer (`P0`) to initially bind two ports, `Config.localPort` and `Config.testPort`.
 In addition, two introducers (`I0`, `I1`) are required, they should reside on separate static peers outside the NAT being tested.

 - The `Peer.publicAddress` and `Peer.nat` properties are set to `null`
 - `P0` sends `MsgPing` to `I0` and `I1`.